top of page

 From Diagnosis to Treatment

-Phone bans and keeping kids off social media misses the target of what ails us.
-And the cultural right's opposition to "wokism" piles all progressive issues into one basket.
-It's not human rights or environmental responsibility or concerns for justice and fairness that are toxic, far from it.
+On the other side - the cultural right's opposition to "wokism" piles all progressive issues into one basket.
+It's not human rights or environmental responsibility or egalitarian feminism or concerns for justice and fairness that are toxic, far from it.
 Anglo-progressivism just has an anti-resilience culture problem.

-That culture has taken hold of a section of young people and some of our crucial institutions in Anglo countries.
-We need to shift to evidence-based approaches, developed by ideologically inclusive expert bodies, ideally outside the Anglo world where institutions have not been so compromised by this culture.
-Just a reversion to basic principles of CBT and evidence based pedagogy, psychology, leadership and HR will go a long way.
-And we need far more influencers on social media challenging anti-resilience culture and promoting healthier alternatives.
+Just a reversion to basic principles of CBT and evidence based pedagogy, psychology, leadership and HR will go a long way to addressing anti-resilience culture.
+And even more importantly we need far more influencers on social media challenging anti-resilience culture and promoting healthier alternatives, particularly in the progressive anglosphere.
 The tough part will be finding a way that the algorithm doesn't punish them for their wisdom.

 For what its worth, despite the ferocity with which some defend anti-resilience, I don't think motivations are generally bad.
 Most people are just doing their best, trying to do what they think or have been told is the right thing.
 The cultural right may have been helpful in reducing the level of coercion forcing conformity to unhealthy ideas, but it will take an inclusive, depoliticized movement to persuade our educators, administrators, influencers, and young people that promoting cognitive distortions is a road to ruin, and resilience culture is the path back to health and human flourishing, for our youth, our institutions, and our democracies.